 2121 McKinney Ave., Uptown

-You pretty much know what to expect out of a Ritz hotel and you also know what to expect out of Dallas, which is a kind of over-the-top fanciness, and an appreciation for the finer things gone a little larger than life.
+You pretty much know what to expect from a Ritz hotel and you also know what to expect from Dallas, which is a kind of over-the-top fanciness and an appreciation for the finer things gone a little larger than life.
 The Ritz Dallas is a perfect conflation of the two.
-Granted, the rooms are a little trad, as is the restaurant, and lobby décor, but what else would you expect?
-It’s the impeccable service, kids activities on offer, days spent lounging by the pool, Bentleys on call to take you around the city, and sprawling spa complex, that makes the stay.
+Granted, the rooms are a little traditional, as is the restaurant, and lobby décor, but what else would you expect?
+It’s the impeccable service, the kids' activities on offer, the days spent lounging by the pool, the Bentleys on call to take you around the city, and the sprawling spa complex that make the stay.